aherbert/gdsc-smlm/docs/calibration_plugins.rst

 The plugin provides a plot of gain verses slice and a histogram of the values.
 These can be used to determine if the gain is constant throughout the image and so is a good estimate.

-.. index:: mean-variance test (em-ccd)
+.. index:: !
+Mean-Variance Test EM-CCD

 Mean-Variance Test (EM-CCD)
 ---------------------------